 The process for individual Director evaluations was strengthened in 2017 to provide for individual assessments of all Directors on a biennial basis, which means that each Director is evaluated every other year.
 Individual Director performance assessments include peer review by all members of the Board as well as input from members of senior management on the contributions and performance of each Director.
 Directors are interviewed by the Chair of the Corporate Governance Committee or by the Board Chair to provide input on each Director undergoing assessment.
 In addition, four members of senior management are interviewed to provide input based on their regular interactions with Directors.
 In 2020, all interviews were conducted by the Board Chair because the chair of the Corporate Governance Committee was in the group undergoing assessment.
 Topics covered in the interviews included:

-- meeting preparedness;
+meeting preparedness

-- meaningful and constructive participation and contributions;

-- · demonstrated independence;
+contributions;

-- respectful, effective and candid communication skills;
+- respectful, effective and candid communication

 - Company and industry knowledge;

-- · strategic foresight; and
+- strategic foresight; and

 - openness to new learnings and training.